quil/quil-examples/README.md

 Examples of different Quil sketches.

 Check `src/quil_sketches` folder and it's subfolders.
 Each `.clj` file is a separate sketch.
 Some of them shows particular Quil feature and some of them are simply beatiful animations.
-You can start by running them one by one and studying their sources.
+You can start with running them one by one and studying their sources.

 ### How to run examples